weaveworks-guides/weave-net-legacy/coreos-simple/README.md

 ## What You Will Build ##

-In this example you will create a simple web service that runs in a container on a single host.
-The service provides a JSON message containing a hello world message and a date.
-In a second container, running on a separate host, we use curl to query the hello world service.

-With Weave you focus on developing your application, rather than your infrastructure.
-As demonstrated in this tutorial, Weave works seamlessly with other tools such as Vagrant.
-Vagrant provides an easy way to provision, and set up your hosts.
-Once provisioned, this example deploys both {{ Weave Net }} and {{ Weave Run }} to provide nework connectivity and service discovery using DNS.
+In this example you will use `Weave Net` and `Weave Run` to provide nework connectivity and service discovery using DNS.

-Specifically, in this example:
+In this example:

 1. You will create a simple containerized web service that runs in on weave-gs-01.
 2. On weave-gs-02, we will deploy a second container that enables you to query the web service on weave-gs-01.